isomerpages/enterprisesg-cpso/_about-us/00-overview.md

 * Appoint third-party Conformity Assessment Bodies (CABs) to carry out product testing and ensure compliance with specified safety standards
 * Conduct market surveillance and investigate accidents, incidents or feedback relating to the safety of consumer products

+### What can Consumers do to ensure product safety?
+Consumers have a role to play by making well-informed purchase decisions and using products safely.
+We equip consumers with the latest information on how they can use products responsibly to prevent injuries to themselves and their families.
+They can also learn more about the latest news and tips on how to make safer choices when purchasing such items.

+### What can Suppliers do to ensure they supply safe consumer products?
+Manufacturers, importers (including parallel importers), retailers and traders who are involved in advertising and/or supplying Controlled Goods must ensure that they register the goods with the Consumer Product Safety Office.

+Suppliers of general consumer goods should ensure their product comply with the relevant product safety standards to comply with [CGSR][2]{:target="_blank"}.

 [1]:https://sso.agc.gov.sg/SL/CPTDSRA1975-RG1?DocDate=20181010&ValidDate=20181011
 [2]:https://sso.agc.gov.sg/SL/CPTDSRA1975-S113-2011